February 25, 2026

-Research has shown that youth who have experienced trafficking or commercial sexual exploitation (CSE) often have histories of homelessness, contact with the juvenile justice system, and / or involvement in the foster care system.
-When it comes to supporting youth at risk of CSE, there is a lack of safe and supportive housing options designed to meet their unique needs.
-Reasons for this include a lack of available shelter and residential care beds, restrictive policies that prohibit youth from returning to shelters and foster care placements after leaving, and a lack of foster caregivers with the knowledge, training, and skills required to support youth who have experienced complex trauma.
-Additionally, there are very few rigorous evaluations of interventions serving youth at risk of CSE.
-To address these gaps, HRC is partnering with the San Francisco Safety, Opportunity, and Lifelong Relationships (SF SOL) Collaborative to develop continuum of care options for CSE-affected youth.
+Stable housing is essential for recovery and preventing revictimization, yet safe and supportive options are extremely limited.
+Reasons for this include a lack of available shelter and residential care beds, restrictive policies that prohibit youth from returning to foster care placements after leaving, and a lack of foster caregivers with the knowledge, training, and skills required to support youth who have experienced complex trauma.
+Despite the urgency, evidence on effective interventions for youth impacted by CSE is scarce.
+To address these gaps, HRC’s former Health and Human Rights Program partnered with the San Francisco Safety, Opportunity, and Lifelong Relationships (SF SOL) Collaborative to evaluate the Family and Me (FAM) pilot, an innovative new model of foster care for youth impacted by CSE.

 November 1, 2024